Hill-slope enclosure: Description

+Purpose

 The original purpose of the hill-slope enclosure is obscure but it is thought that they were not primarily defensive structures.
 Surveys and excavations have revealed low densities of postholes and storage pits suggesting they functioned as defensible farmsteads and permanent livestock enclosures.

 They may also have served different purposes at different times and they may have had symbolic and religious significance which is now impossible to determine.